Quantitative phase imaging of opaque specimens with flexible endoscopic microscopy: Methods

 \bmhead{Data availability} The data that support the findings of this study are available from the corresponding author upon reasonable request.

 \bmhead{Code availability} The MATLAB code used for phase reconstruction is available from the corresponding authors upon reasonable request.

-\bmhead{Acknowledgements} This work is supported by National Natural Science Foundation of China (52275533); National Key R\&D Plan International Cooperation Key Special Project (2022YFE0128800) and Shenzhen Technical Project (JCY J20210324141814038).
-The authors would like to thank Dr. Yanli Ouyang from Fifth Hospital in Wuhan for providing histological slices.
+\bmhead{Acknowledgements} This work is supported by National Key R{$\&$}D Plan Strategic Cooperation Key Special Project (2023YFE0203200), National Natural Science Foundation of China (52275533), Key R{$\&$}D Plan of Hubei Province (2023BCB085, 2021BAA056), Innovation Project of Optics Valley Laboratory (OVL2023PY001) and Shenzhen Technical Project (JCY J20210324141814038).
+We need to mention that Chenfei Hu has no relationship with financial sponsorship.
+We would like to thank Dr. Yanli Ouyang from Fifth Hospital in Wuhan for providing histological slices.
+We would like to express great appreciation to the late Professor Gabriel Popescu for his kind constructive advising and discussion.

 \bmhead{Author contributions} J.W. proposed the idea, constructed the instrument, wrote the algorithm, performed imaging, and analyzed the data.
 J.W. and C.H. wrote the paper, processed data, and draw figures.
 W.Y. and Y.J gave support on instrument setup.
 Y.Z. provided biospecimen analysis.
-X.L., X.J. and W.L. supervised the work.
+X.L., X.J., and W.L. supervised the work.